isenginer/AIVN_PROJECT3.1/Readme.md

 For categories, the value is separate into 02 fields: main category and sub category, in example: [math.CA] [cs.CG] We shall need to extract primary category for this Project

+The categories used in this Project shall be 5 categories:
+`['astro-ph', 'cond-mat', 'cs', 'math', 'math-ph', 'physics']`

 ### 2.3 User-Defined Function
 ```python
 def function_name(parameters1=..., parameter2=...):